 These programs feature her classical saxophone playing or world and americana folk music.
 JenUwin brings an exuberance to her concerts that is contagious!
 If you enjoy quality, innovative programming for young audiences then JenUwin, the musical unicorn with moxie, is a win-win!
 JenUwin Playtime, a genuinely good time ;)

-Learn more about JenUwin at her website.
+Learn more about JenUwin at her website and check out her video about Purple!.

 The Oregon Wind Quintet is an ensemble in residence comprised of the acclaimed faculty at the University of Oregon School of Music and Dance.
 The ensemble performs regularly throughout Oregon and Washington, including recitals and clinics at middle schools and high schools.